rekhaDevs/samagragovernance.in/src/pages/team/index.md

       Having understood the public policy ecosystem, the prospect of working at scale and seeing how those policies get implemented on ground brought Saloni to Samagra.
-Currently, she is part of the Samarth team.
+Currently, she is part of the Samarth team in Himachal Pradesh.
     image: /img/saloni.jpg
     linkedInProfile: 'https://www.linkedin.com/in/saloni-chaudhry-8b331a147/'
     name: Saloni Chaudhry